 As a leader in free floating car sharing, the employees at car2go always keep their eyes open on new areas of innovation.

 With the introduction of more voice assistance technologies and voice assistants like Amazon Echo and Google Home moving into the homes of more people, an opportunity to enhance the existing car2go service came up.

 Not only was the topic of voice assistance discussed and explored inside the company, but car2go members took the chance to suggest their ideas for a potential Amazon Alexa Skill to car2go.

 As exciting as it is to step into new areas of innovation, it becomes much easier when you have an already experienced partner at hand while learning.

 Luckily, car2go found a great partner with Onsei, a start-up focused on voice and conversational interface development, based in Berlin.
-Combining all of this knowledge and experiences as well as the same mind-set about quality, build a solid base for a car2go Skill for Alexa.
+Combining all of this knowledge and experiences as well as the same mind-set about quality, build a solid base for our car2go Alexa Skill.

 It all starts with the voice user interface (VUI)

 By taking a look on the whole service of car2go and especially at the app, one will quickly notice that there are many features that would make sense for an Alexa Skill.

 Whether it is searching to find the right vehicle, reserving, starting and ending a rental or requesting information about recent trips – there’s a lot to consider including with the Skill while keeping it simple – especially since there is only voice interaction and currently no visuals in addition to it.

 That is why the focus of the car2go Alexa Skill is to seek, track down and reserve a suitable car while ensuring the most natural feeling throughout the conversation with Alexa.
 This had to be sketched out as the first step, showing possible interactions and conversation patterns.